 The size of the loom tends to limit the width of the rug to about 2 meters, just the width necessary for a family's sleep.
 It is very rare to find an old carpet that is not very long and relatively narrow.

 The culture and traditions of each Berber community are very different from one region to another.
-That is why a carpet, depending on the tribe, can have different styles, color palettes and weaving techniques.
+That is why a carpet, depending on the tribe, can have different styles, colour palettes and weaving techniques.

 These rugs, like the wonderful handira blankets, come from the Beni Ouarain people of the Atlas Mountains and were created to protect from the harsh winters in the highlands and cold regions of northern Morocco.